 Georgia DUI laws are ranked among America’s toughest on DUI penalties and long-term DUI consequences.
-This is largely due to the lack of applicability of the Georgia first offender act to driving under the influence cases.
-Plus, no diversion, conditional discharge or other “1st offender” provisions, nor the ability to expunge a drunk driving conviction are part of Georgia drunk driving laws.
-In addition, drivers under the age of 21 must deal with Georgia DUI laws zero tolerance.
+This ranking is largely due to the lack of applicability of the Georgia first offender act to driving under the influence cases.
+Plus, no diversion, conditional discharge, or other “1st offender” provisions, nor the ability to expunge a drunk driving conviction, are part of Georgia drunk driving laws.
+Also, drivers under the age of 21 must deal with State of Georgia DUI laws zero-tolerance.

 This page provides an overview of the different types of DUI in GA, and the distinction between a DUI per se case and a DUI “less safe” case (the common descriptive names given to any impaired driving cases in Georgia).
 The alcohol limit in GA (adults) is 0.08 grams percent.
 To simplify terminology, “per se” connotes “over the legal limit,” as revealed by any post-arrest forensic testing of blood or breath which is done at any time within three hours after your driving ended.

-The DUI statute contained in OCGA 40-6-391 mandates these categories of 1st DUI punishment and mandatory minimum (for each category):
+The DUI statute contained in O.C.G.A.
+40-6-391 mandates these categories of 1st DUI punishment and mandatory minimum penalties that cannot be waived (for each category):

 Minimum Mandatory Penalties under State of Georgia law for a 2nd DUI in GA: